Nintendo Switch Pro could be the Switch 2 — and that may be worth waiting for

 Rumors of a 4K Nintendo Switch Pro have refused to die, even with Nintendo finally releasing its first major upgrade to the hybrid gaming system in the form of the Nintendo Switch OLED.

 While some speculate that the Switch OLED may be a scaled back version of the original planned Switch Pro due to the ongoing chip shortages, another theory has emerged.
-Perhaps the 4K Switch dev kits reportedly distributed to developers (though denied by Nintendo) were real, but that they were actually for the console’s successor, rather than a souped up enhanced model.
+Perhaps the 4K Switch dev kits reportedly distributed to developers (though denied by Nintendo) were real, but that they were actually for the console’s successor, the Nintendo Switch 2, rather than a souped up enhanced model.

 - Nintendo Switch OLED vs. Original Switch: What should you buy?